Shopify/discount-app-components/.changeset/strange-brooms-think.md

 '@shopify/discount-app-components': minor
 ---

-Add applies to card, which allows users to select products or collections that are eligible for discounts"
+Add AppliesTo section, which allows users to select products or collections that are eligible for discounts.

+Add AppliesTo section to the ValueCard.